 “Must be the drought.
 But aren’t we lucky to see so much wildlife today?”
 You were being ironic.

 The wolves glared at the intruder, baring their teeth, displeased with having competition for their prey.
 There was going to be a tussle over us.
-I wasn’t sure whose side should we root for — in the end it might be all the same as far as we were concerned.
+I wasn’t sure whose side we should root for — in the end it might be all the same as far as we were concerned.

 The grizzly padded forward, head swinging from side to side in that casual, no-one-messes-with-me gait that bears have.
 He looked at us carefully and sniffed the air, gave a deep-throated growl, and charged through the pack of wolves, coming right at us.
 We raised our weapons, but as soon as the bear got within striking distance he turned and stood his ground against the wolves, as if claiming us for his own.